 Every update, cancellation or status change that happens to an Order or to a Work Order, or to some of its results within an actor, must trigger the appropriate messages to push this update, cancellation or status change to the other actors connected.
-These messages are supported by

-865 cancellation or status change to the other actors connected.
-These messages are supported transactions LAB-1, LAB-3, LAB-4 and LAB-5.
+These messages are supported by transactions LAB-1, LAB-3, LAB-4 and LAB-5.
 They are discussed in LAB TF-2.